HobbitNuggettel/Home_Hub/README.md

 ---

-> 💡 **Pro Tip**: All detailed documentation has been moved to the `docs/` folder for better organization.
+> 💡 **Pro Tip**: The documentation has been streamlined from 19 files to 8 essential files for better maintainability and easier navigation.
 Start with `docs/README.md` for a comprehensive project overview!